Q:

 A:

-1. basic concepts and properties
+1. From what I've seen, In particular basic concepts and characteristics

-2. structure and molecular properties
+2. Generally speaking structure and molecular characteristics

-From the perspective of molecular structure, acrylic and polyester have significant differences in constituent elements and molecular structure.
-The molecule of acrylic acid contains double bonds and ester groups, which makes its intermolecular forces show a certain degree of flexibility.
-In contrast, polyester has a symmetrical molecular structure and stronger intermolecular forces, so it has higher mechanical strength.
+From the perspective of molecular structure, acrylic and polyester have signifiis able tot differences in constituent elements and molecular structure.
+And The molecule of acrylic acid contains double bonds and ester groups, which makes its intermolecular forces show a certain degree of flexibility.
+But In contrast, polyester has a symmetrical molecular structure and stronger intermolecular forces, so it has higher mechanical strength.
+In the molecular structure, the double bond of acrylic acid is easy to react with other substances, making it easy to break down in high temperature or chemical reagents.
+The molecular structure of polyester is symmetrical and the intermolecular effect is strong, which makes it relatively stable in chemical interactions.
+Additionally

-3. physical properties and performance characteristics
+3. physical characteristics and performance characteristics

-In terms of processing performance, acrylic acid has a higher processing temperature and is prone to cracking, but the formed material has good flexibility and weather resistance.
-Polyester has a low processing temperature and is suitable for industrial production, but the mechanical strength of the formed material is high.
+Acrylic and polyester also have signifiis able tot differences in physical characteristics and performance.
+Acrylic acid has good flexibility and weather resistance, however it's easily degraded in high temperature or chemical reagents.
+For instance Polyesters have high mechanical strength and weather resistance, however might soften or decompose at high temperatures.
+And In terms of processing performance, acrylic acid has a higher processing temperature and is prone to cracking, however the formed material has good flexibility and weather resistance.
+And Polyester has a low processing temperature and is suitable to manufacturing production, however the mechanical strength of the formed material is high.

-4. application field
+4. consumption field

 5. summary